Inspiration for a Fairer Future Project

 What We’re Doing

+2. Connect stories across all three museums through innovative interpretation and a new visitor journey.
 New exhibitions at the Workhouse Museum & Garden and a new visitor route will follow the footsteps of the real people who found themselves there, and their struggles and hopes.
-We will partner with charities to share their work and connect all three museums and the wider heritage of Ripon with a walking trail.
-As visitors explore the museums we will invite them to reflect; was it fair?
+We are partnering with charities to share their work and connect all three museums and the wider heritage of Ripon with a walking trail.
+As visitors explore the museums, we will invite them to reflect: Was it fair?
 Could it have been different?
 What can we learn from the past to build a better future?

-- Share our collection more widely– We are responsible for a regionally significant collection of objects focused on the prison and police services that needs our care.
-Our goal is to work with our community to develop the skills, knowledge and experience needed to look after our collection.
-Complementing this will be an engaging programme of object handling, family workshops and Conservation In Action sessions that invite visitors to explore, respond to and help interpret collection items.
+4. Share our collection more widely – We are responsible for a regionally significant collection of objects focused on the prison and police services that needs our care.
+We are working with our community to develop the skills, knowledge and experience needed to look after our collection.
+Complementing this, we are offering an engaging programme of object handling, family workshops and Conservation In Action sessions that invite visitors to explore, respond to and help interpret collection items.

 Funders